mheyer32/alienbreed3d2/ab3d2_source/docs/PVS.md

 - The PVS also contains the indexes of the Points those Zones are defiend from which allows the runtime to transform and project only the points that matter.
 - Information about the edge through which a Zone is seen in is also stored.
 This allows the renderer to "clip" the maximum rendering extents at runtime.

-At runtime, the engine takes note of which Zone the player is in and is then able to test and render only the subset of Zones that are in that Zone's PVS.
+At runtime, the engine takes note of which Zone the observer is in and is then able to test and render only the subset of Zones that are in that Zone's PVS.
 This saves a lot of computational effort.

 ## Rendering

 Rendering is very simple.
 Zones are sorted by their centre weighted distance from the observer and are then rendered from the furthest to the nearest, ensuring that rendering is restricted to any clips that are relevant.
+Rendering a Zone draws all of the front facing surfaces and any objects it contains.

+The solution aims to ensure that:

+- Only the Zones in front of, or partially in front of the observer are drawn.
+- Each Zone is drawn exactly once.
+- Drawing is clipped to the visible width of the edge it is visible through.

 The net result is somewhere between a BSP (Convex spaces, precomputed PVS) and Portal renderer.